 Note: The total revenue of each company is used for weighting of the score even if some companies have business units that are not related to chemicals.

-Finally, the score rendered from the weighted hazard penalty was multiplied with the percentage of the company’s production taking place within the EU or the US, where stricter legal requirements have resulted in increased transparency and availability of reliable data.
-The more of your production that takes place inside the EU and/or US, the better the multiplier.
+Finally, the score rendered from the weighted hazard penalty was multiplied by the percentage of the company’s production within the EU or the US, where stricter legal requirements have increased transparency and reliable data availability.
+The more of your production that occurs inside the EU and/or the US, the better the multiplier.

+For most companies, however, their lack of transparency has given them a multiplier that affects their score in category number 1 in a negative way.
 That’s why the ranking has some companies that only produce one toxic chemical, or even zero (according to available data), with the same poor score as a company that produces, say, 50 toxic chemicals.
-We believe that this is the best way to level the playing field between the companies, since it is widely assumed that companies with large production in areas with weak legislation and transparency produce a lot of toxic chemicals.
+We believe this is the best way to level the playing field between the companies since it is widely assumed that companies with significant production in areas with weak legislation and transparency produce a lot of toxic chemicals.

 Where does the chemical data come from?

 All information in ChemScore builds on information in the public domain, such as production of industrial chemicals in the EU and US, including the production of all their respective subsidiaries on these continents.
 EU production data comes from the European Chemicals Agency (ECHA) and US data from US EPA Chemical data reporting under TSCA.
 Production here refers to the number of individual chemicals, not the volume.

 What is not included?